Malaria

 Management

-- Medical emergency - admit all patients
+- Medical emergency - admit all patients and discuss with Infectious Diseases Consultant on call

 - ABC (caution with the use of IV fluid boluses)

-- 1st line - IV artesunate immediately
+- 1st line - IV artesunate immediately:4

-Or if Artesunate not available:
+Or if Artesunate not available

 - 2nd line - IV quinine dihydrochloride

-- contact ward pharmacist or on-call pharmacist (after hours) for stock
+- Contact ward pharmacist or on-call pharmacist (after hours) for stock.

 - Monitor blood pressure and blood glucose levels (BGL) 4 hourly.